Get users from a specific organizational unit (OU)

 Get AdUser LDAP Filter with Multiple Attributes

-In the Get-AdUser LDAPFilter, you can specify the multiple attributes in the filter rule to get active directory user objects.
+Using the Get-AdUser combined with -LDAPFilter, you can specify the multiple attributes in the filter rule to get active directory user objects.

 For example, if you want to get users from the Sales department in a specified postal code, run the following code.